 The State of Michigan Investment Board is the investment fiduciary and custodian of all investments of the System pursuant to State law.
 The primary investment objective is to maximize the rate of return on the total investment portfolio, consistent with a high degree of prudence and sufficient diversity to eliminate inordinate risks and to meet the actuarial assumption for the investment rate of return.
-The investment activity for the year produced a total rate of return on the portfolio of 5.1 percent for the pension plan and 5.0 percent for the other postemployment benefits (OPEB) plan.
-For the last five years, the System has experienced an annualized rate of return of 7.7 percent for the pension plan and 7.7 percent for the OPEB plan.
+The investment activity for the year produced a total rate of return on the portfolio of 5.0 percent for the pension plan and 4.9 percent for the other postemployment benefits (OPEB) plan.
+For the last five years, the System has experienced an annualized rate of return of 8.3 percent for the oPEB plan.
 A summary of asset allocation and rates of return is presented in the Investment Section in this report.